History of Faith United Methodist Church

 Bishop John Wesley Lord appointed The Rev. James L. Matheson to be the first pastor of the new parish.
 Pastor Matheson held the first worship service on June 30, 1963 in the parsonage with 42 persons in attendance.
 In September 1963, the expanding congregation moved to the newly opened Farmland Elementary School where a church was organized and the name Faith was selected as the official church name.
 On January 19, 1964, Faith United Methodist Church was officially organized with 99 charter members and a church school consisting of more than 100 persons.

-Faith’s previous pastors include: Rev. James Matheson, Rev. Kenneth Jones, Rev. William Koppert, Rev. Lawrence Sanders, Rev. Robert Sherburne, Rev. Glenn Young, Rev. Edgar Hammersla, Rev. David Kolda, Rev. Dwight Byrne, Rev. Dr. Errol G. Smith, Rev. Gerald Stones, Rev. Anne Laprade, Rev. Dr. Steve Rettenmayer, Rev. Linda Rettenmayer, Rev. Margaret Clemons, Rev. Mark Derby, Rev. Bruce Jones (son of Rev. Kenneth Jones), Rev. Kathy Wadsley, Rev. Dr. Charles Harrell, Rev. Pat Dols, Rev. Marge Taylor (Parish Nurse), Rev. Corey Sharpe, and Rev. Laura Peterson.
-Rev. Kenneth Jones serves as Pastor Emeritus.
+Faith’s previous pastors include: Rev. James Matheson, Rev. Kenneth Jones, Rev. William Koppert, Rev. Lawrence Sanders, Rev. Robert Sherburne, Rev. Glenn Young, Rev. Edgar Hammersla, Rev. David Kolda, Rev. Dwight Byrne, Rev. Dr. Errol G. Smith, Rev. Gerald Stones, Rev. Anne Laprade, Rev. Dr. Steve Rettenmayer, Rev. Linda Rettenmayer, Rev. Margaret Clemons, Rev. Mark Derby, Rev. Bruce Jones (son of Rev. Kenneth Jones), Rev. Kathy Wadsley, Rev. Dr. Charles Harrell, Rev. Pat Dols, Rev. Marge Taylor (Parish Nurse), Rev. Corey Sharpe, Rev. Laura Peterson, and Rev. Dr. Kathryn Woodrow.

 Our First 50 Years of Faith